F0lak/dm_open_ref/ref/world/proc/SetScores.md

 +   The key, if the scores were successfully updated; null otherwise.
 <!-- -->
 **Args:**
-+   key+ the name of the player, character, etc. for which scores should be set
++   key: the name of the player, character, etc. for which scores should be set
-+   fields+ The data fields to set
++   fields: The data fields to set

 Updates scores that are kept on the BYOND hub.